MEDIC ST 2103B - Medical Professional & Personal Development II Pt2

 General Course Information

-Course Code MEDIC ST 2103B Course Medical Professional & Personal Development II Pt2 Coordinating Unit Medicine Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Weekly lectures, CBL sessions & resource sessions Available for Study Abroad and Exchange N Prerequisites Year 1 MBBS Exam Restrictions Available to MBBS students only Course Description Through this stream students will continue to develop competency in communication with patients, patients' relatives, peers and other health professionals.
-Alongside communication competency; students are assisted to develop strategies and skills for self care and for addressing attitudinal, ethical and professional aspects of life as a medical practitioner.
-Skills in information technology, decision making, information management, analysis of statistics and evidence based medicine are developed.
+Course Code MEDIC ST 2103B Course Medical Professional & Personal Development II Pt2 Coordinating Unit Medicine Term Semester 2 Level Undergraduate Location/s North Terrace Campus Units 6 Contact Weekly lectures, CBL sessions & resource sessions Available for Study Abroad and Exchange N Prerequisites MEDIC ST 2000A, MEDIC 2101A, MEDIC ST 2102A and MEDIC ST 2103A in addition to the previous year core courses, or by approval of the Dean of Medicine Restrictions Available to MBBS students only Course Description Through this stream students will develop competency in communication with patients, patients' relatives, peers and other health professionals.
+Alongside communication competency; students are assisted to develop ethical and medico-legal knowledge; use ethical principles to analyse and resolve ethical dilemmas; develop strategies and skills for stress management and self care; and professional capabilities for life as a medical practitioner.
+Cross cultural capabilities and skills in managing complex doctor-patient interactions are also developed .
 Knowledge of the broader context of health care is encouraged through an understanding of public health, epidemiology and population health issues.

 The full timetable of all activities for this course can be accessed from Course Planner.Further details of the timetable structure will be made available at the start of the course.